qkzk/fm/development.md

 - [x] Allow scrolling in preview pdf.
 Required a lot of change in Preview::ueberzug.
 Update thumbnail when required.
 - [x] Flag the selected file if no file is flagged before entering delete mode or trashing a file.
 - [x] FIX: fuzzy finder should do nothing if escape (quit?) is inputed
+- [x] preview openoffice / office documents as images.
+Don't use pandoc for .doc .odb etc. previews
 - [ ] document filepicking (from my config etc.).
 - [ ] avoid multiple refreshs if we edit files ourself